iCliniq Logo

 I read your query and understand your concerns.

-First of all, I would like to inform you that spermatogenesis is a long process and the sperm cells produced already may be available for the next two and a half months (72 days).
-So, considering this fact that you had a radiation exposure, it will be ideal to avoid conception for the next two to three months.
+First of all, I would like to inform you that spermatogenesis is a lengthy process, with sperm cells produced potentially remaining viable for up to two and a half months (72 days).
+Given your recent radiation exposure, it would be advisable to avoid conception for the next two to three months.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!